Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 Head Harbour Lighthouse can be found at the Northern tip of the island.
 Not far from Head Harbour Wharf, one of the most active wharfs on the island, it has been warning fishermen off the rocks of the approaching island for generations.

-The hike out to the lighthouse can ONLY be completed at low tide as it requires crossing a sandbar that is covered with deep, rushing water as the tide comes in.
+The hike out to the lighthouse can only be completed at low tide as it requires crossing a sandbar that is covered with deep, rushing water as the tide comes in.
 It is not necessary to hike out to the lighthouse to see the whales.

 Pro tip: Read the local tide tables and ensure you have lots of time to explore before the tide rises.
 Many visitors have been stranded on the island and required rescuing due to poor timing.